AnmolVerma404/Microservices-with-Node-JS-and-React/README.md

 - **Skaffold** is a service more like nodemon for kubernetes, it solve many time taking steps and automate applying, pushing, and redeploying of cluster.
 You just need to have a proper *skaffold.yaml* file with it's command in it, inside your project directory and run the command `skaffold dev` to start the server.
 It will check the file for any changes you tagged inside skaffold.yaml congig file.
 - **TypeScript** is a programming language maintained by Microsoft, it adds optional static typing to javascript.
 It is designed for the development of large scale application with javascript.
   - After writing installing TypeScript and writting code in `.ts` file, run `tsc <file name>.ts` to compile TS code and convert it into JS code.
+  - Always use `npx tsc --init` to create a config file, this will store our options for the TS compiler
   - Why need of TS?
     - In JS we can't detect error during development session, it can only be detected after building/logging the code.
     - By Error I mean, typo and Object name error which JS return *undefined*.